Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Side effects vary from person to person.
-Some of the side effects of treatment are temporary.
+Some of the side effects of hormone therapy are temporary.
 Others are more long-lasting.
-This depends on the type of medication used, and how it affects your body.
+This depends on the type of treatment used, and how it affects your body.
 Your doctor can tell you more.
 To help cope with side effects, try the tips below.

 Talk to your doctor about your symptoms.
 He or she may prescribe medicines that can help you feel better and reduce problems.

 Avoid hot tubs, saunas, and hot showers if you notice these increase your symptoms.